ryk4/bookstore/README.md

 - [ ] The book can have multiple authors and genres
 - [ ] All book covers must have consistent dimensions
 - [ ] When there are more than 25 books on a page, there will be [next] and [previous] buttons
-- [ ] Books uploaded last week should have something to display that they are [NEW]
+- [ ] Books uploaded in the last week should have something to display that they are [NEW]
 - [ ] The book may have a discount (by percentage), and I also would like to see that in the listing [10%]

 2. Search bar